 Visit the Moorish Castle of the Eagle.
 Now mostly in ruins, the atmospheric pile dates back to Roman times.
 When you’re done exploring, there are quite a few quality cafes and restaurants.
 Try the popular Bar Pio Pepe or Platero & Co.

 If you want to experience a typical Spanish cave district, head to Guadix.
-The unique cathedral town of Guadix, a very off the beaten path destination in Andalucia, is only 45 minutes from Granada.
+The unique cathedral town of Guadix is a very off the beaten path destination in Andalusia.
+It’s only 45 minutes from Granada.